eduardopaaaa/capfront/README.md

 6.- Friday update - finishing frontend skeleton and setting up routes
     • finished frontend HTML hardcode.
 Will be adding additional components tomorrow

-7.- Saturday - Update Add additional components and achieve full CRUD
+7.- Saturday - Update Add additional components and achieve full CRUD and start implementing the app into our process

 8.- Sunday - update add additional styling, along with animations and transitions